MicrosoftDocs/PowerShell-Docs/reference/6/Microsoft.PowerShell.Management/Get-Item.md

 This cmdlet returns the objects that it gets.
 The type is determined by the type of objects in the path.

+### System.IOFileInfo, System.IO.DirectoryInfo, Microsoft.PowerShell.Commands.AlternateStreamData
+In the filesystem, `Get-Item` returns files and folders.
+If you use the `-Stream` parameter, it returns `AlternateStreamData` objects.

 ## NOTES
-* You can also refer to this cmdlet by its built-in alias, "gi".
+You can also refer to this cmdlet by its built-in alias, "`gi`".
 For more information, see about_Aliases.

-  This cmdlet does not have a *Recurse* parameter, because it gets only an item, not its contents.
+This cmdlet does not have a `-Recurse` parameter, because it gets only an item, not its contents.
-To get the contents of an item recursively, use Get-ChildItem.
+To get the contents of an item recursively, use `Get-ChildItem`.

-  To navigate through the registry, use this cmdlet to get registry keys and the Get-ItemProperty to get registry values and data.
+To navigate through the registry, use this cmdlet to get registry keys and the `Get-ItemProperty` to get registry values and data.
 The registry values are considered to be properties of the registry key.

 This cmdlet is designed to work with the data exposed by any provider.
 To list the providers available in your session, type `Get-PsProvider`.
 For more information, see about_Providers.

-*

 ## RELATED LINKS